Symbols

 - ondemand, Configuring /etc/inittab

-- open relay,
+- open relay, Description

-Testing for open mail relaying
+- how to test, Testing for open mail relaying

-- OpenLDAP, What is it?
+- OpenLDAP, LDAP

 - Openswan, IPSEC